Peter Chao: Acting

-After leaving an indelible mark on the social media landscape with an incredibly successful run as one of the top 50 YouTubers in the world as ‘Peter Chao’ (2009-2012 / 800K subscriptions / 200M global views), Davin Tong set his eyes on the acting world.
-In 2016, Tong began his journey to pursue the artful craft of playing make-believe and from starring alongside film legends like Peter Dinklage (“American Dreamer”) to carrying his own alongside legendary character actors like Danny Trejo (in Season 4 of 'The Flash'), he did just that.
+After leaving a successful run as one of the top 50 YouTubers in the world as ‘Peter Chao’ (2009-2012 / 800K subscriptions / 200M global views), Tong, in 2016, began playing make-believe.
+He starring alongside film actors like Peter Dinklage (“American Dreamer”) and Danny Trejo (in Season 4 of 'The Flash').

 His career continued to evolve in 2018, recurring in 3 episodes as a troubled young man who would soon develop a drug addiction in Netflix’s “Wu Assassins” as “Young Tommy” and followed that with back-to-back appearances in ABC’s “A Million Little Things”, Disney’s “Gabby Duran”, CBC Gem’s “Wild Cards”, and most recently in a Hallmark feature, “The Wedding Season”.

 As Davin continues to chase the acting itch, he also made the most of his time during the pandemic, starting a TikTok page that grew his following to 1.2M followers and 30M video likes; an endeavour that helped ink him a sponsorship endorsement deal with Prime Video to promote their new catalog of films and original programming.